Josh Smith Player Props: Rangers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in the league.

-- The Cardinals surrender the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to give up the ninth-fewest home runs in baseball (63 total, one per game).

-- Liberatore (1-1) starts for the Cardinals, his third of the season.
+- Flaherty makes the start for the Cardinals, his 13th of the season.
+He is 3-4 with a 4.55 ERA and 64 strikeouts in 63 1/3 innings pitched.

-- His most recent appearance was on Friday, May 26 against the Cleveland Guardians, when the lefty threw five innings, surrendering four earned runs while giving up five hits.
+- In his most recent appearance on Friday against the Pittsburgh Pirates, the righty tossed 5 1/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.